scylladb/scylladb/docs/troubleshooting/report-scylla-problem.rst

 In general, there are two types of issues:

-* **ScyllaDB failure** - There is some kind of failure, possibly due to a connectivity issue, a timeout, or otherwise, where the Scylla server or the Scylla nodes are not working.
-These cases require you to send :ref:`Scylla Doctor vitals and ScyllaDB logs <report-scylla-problem-scylla-doctor>`, as well as `Core Dump`_ files (if available), to ScyllaDB support.
+* **ScyllaDB failure** - There is some kind of failure, possibly due to a connectivity issue, a timeout, or otherwise, where the ScyllaDB server or the ScyllaDB nodes are not working.
+These cases require you to send :ref:`ScyllaDB Doctor vitals and ScyllaDB logs <report-scylla-problem-scylla-doctor>`, as well as `Core Dump`_ files (if available), to ScyllaDB support.
-* **ScyllaDB performance** - you have noticed some type of degradation of service with Scylla reads or writes.
+* **ScyllaDB performance** - you have noticed some type of degradation of service with ScyllaDB reads or writes.
 If it is clearly a performance case and not a failure, refer to `Report a performance problem`_.

 Once you have used our diagnostic tools to report the current status, you need to `Send files to ScyllaDB support`_ for further analysis.

-Make sure the Scylla system logs are configured properly to report info level messages: `install debug info <https://github.com/scylladb/scylla/wiki/How-to-install-scylla-debug-info/>`_.
+Make sure the ScyllaDB system logs are configured properly to report info level messages: `install debug info <https://github.com/scylladb/scylla/wiki/How-to-install-scylla-debug-info/>`_.

 .. note::
    If you are unsure which reports need to be included, `Open a support ticket or GitHub issue`_ and consult with the ScyllaDB team.